songtaohe/Sat2Graph/docker/README.md

 # Sat2Graph Inference Server Docker Container
-We containerize Sat2Graph inference server with several models (so far, 6) into one container image.
+We containerize Sat2Graph inference server with several models (so far, 7) into one container image.

 The inference server supports two inference modes.
 (1) Given a lat/lon coordinate and the size of the tile, the inference server can automatically download MapBox images and run inference on it.
 (2) Run on custom input images as long as the ground sampling distance (e.g., 50 cm/pixel) is provided.

 We also add code into this container to make it easy to download OpenStreetMap graphs (often used as ground truth).
 Please check out the detailed instruction below.

 ## Usage
+### Docker
+To install docker (with GPU support), you can checkout the instruction [here](https://www.tensorflow.org/install/docker).

 ### Start the Inference Server
 Start the server with GPU support.
 ```bash